 Prior to this offering, our common stock and warrants have not been listed on any stock exchange or quoted on any over-the-counter market or quotation system and there has been no public market for our common stock or warrants.
-We have applied to have our common stock and Tradeable Warrants listed on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively, which listing is a condition to this offering.
-There can be no assurance that our listing application will be approved.
+Our common stock and Tradeable Warrants have been approved for listing on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively.
 We do not intend to apply for listing of the Non-tradeable Warrants on any exchange or market.
 For more information see the section "Risk Factors."

-As of June 1, 2023, 2,378,009 shares of our common stock were issued and outstanding and were held by fifteen stockholders of record.
+As of July 10, 2023, 2,378,009 shares of our common stock were issued and outstanding and were held by fifteen stockholders of record.